IBM/iot-edge-predictive-models-dsx/README.md

 equipment or subsystem.

 Once an anomaly is detected, a prescriptive action needs to be taken.
-This journey in specific covers, “Detecting the need for any corrective action and then
+This journey in specific covers, **Detecting the need for any corrective action and then
-communicating “Decisions based on Analytics insights to the edge for Automated Action”
+communicating Decisions based on Analytics insights to the edge for Automated Action**

-#### Prerequisites:
+## Prerequisites:
 Users who want to implement this IBM Code pattern are expected to have the below knowledge as
 Pre-requisites.
 Before proceeding, it is strongly suggested to familiarize yourself with the
 below pre-requisites.